Download Grant Procedure flow chart

 a) the EPO must grant the patent, and

-b) the patent must be “validated” in whichever of the designated countries are now required by the applicant.
+b) the patent must be “validated” in whichever of the designated countries the applicant decides to bring the European patent into force.

 A more detailed explanation of the steps involved is given below.